eddieperez1/World_Weather_Analysis/README.md

 # World_Weather_Analysis
-This project was written in python using Jupyter Notebooks. config.py stores the API keys used in this project as strings in variables weather_key and g_key.
+This project was written in Python using Jupyter Notebooks. config.py stores the API keys used in this project as strings in variables weather_key and g_key.
 APIs are [openweathermap](https://home.openweathermap.org/) and [Google Maps API](https://developers.google.com/maps). config.py is needed to run the code in this project.

 ## Overview of Repository